NiYuan224/draft-ni-cross-domain-txn-token/draft-liu-cross-domain-txn-token.md

 Workload A in Trust Domain I performs token exchange with the AS in Trust Domain I to obtain a Txn-JAG that can be used with the TTS in Trust Domain II.

 #### Txn-JAG Request
-The request follows the same format as defined in {{exchangeforJAG}}, except for the resource or audience claim:
+The request follows the same format as defined in {{exchangeforJAG}}, except for the resource or audience parameter:

 **resource**<br>
 **REQUIRED.** if audience is not set.
 It MUST be the URI of the TTS in Trust Domain II.